taiki-e/cache-cargo-install-action/README.md

 GitHub Action for `cargo install` with cache.

 This installs the specified crate using `cargo install` and caches the installed binaries using [actions/cache].
+If binaries for the specified crate are already cached, restore the cache instead of calling `cargo install`.

+This was originally intended for installing crates that are not supported by [install-action].
 For performance and robustness, we recommend using [install-action] if the tool is supported by [install-action].

 - [Usage](#usage)